FadyMohareb/webcircos_old/README.md

 **Increase RAM initially allocated in your IDE.
 Change the garbage collector algorithm for the optimized one.**

 **Database set up**

+* On the upper left of your IDE a panel containing project services and files can be found.
+* Click on services.
+* Then right click on Database and select new connection.
+* Select MYSQL as the driver and then click on next.
+* Enter your database name in Database field and your database password in the Password field.
+* Put the appropriate port.
+* Test connection and if it's working click on finish.
+A url will appear with this shape will appear :"jdbc:mysql://port//your_database_name".
+You need to copy it.

+In the /Other sources/src/main/ressources/<default package>, th application.properties file can found.
+Open it and change these following line:

+db.driver: com.mysql.jdbc.Driver
+db.url:" Put the url you just copied" db.username: "your database name" db.password: "your database password "

 **Changing the path and creating appropriate folders**